Help Index / Command and Control Screens /

 Gift Fleets

-Gift Fleets are non-combat fleets; send them to allies as presents or in trade.
-When Gift Fleets arrive at their destination world, they become the property of the world's owner (in other words, they won't fight the owner).
+Gift Fleets are non-combat fleets.
+You can send them to allies as presents or in trade.
+When Gift Fleets arrive at their destination world, they don't fight.
+They become the property of the world's owner (whoever it is at the moment).
 Gift fleets are also clearly labeled on a blue bar.

 A Gift Fleet.